 Don't switch your accounts to a new bank or move around your cash.
 As the lending institution reviews your mortgage loan application, you will probably be required to provide bank statements for the last two or three months on your saving and checking accounts, money market accounts and other liquid finances.
 To avoid potential fraud, most lenders need detailed paperwork to determine the source of all funds.
 Even for practical purposes, transferring finances or changing banks may make it difficult for the lending institution to document your bank history.

-Don't give money directly to your seller (usually in cases of "for sale by owner") for a "good faith" deposit.
-Until closing, the good faith deposit actually belongs to you.
-Some FSBO sellers might not know that your good faith funds must go toward your expenses upon closing.
-Find a lawyer or other neutral person who can hold the deposit or place it in a trust account until you close.
-The final disposition of good faith funds, if your sale fails, should be indicated in the purchase agreement with your seller.
+Don't give funds directly to your seller (usually in the case of of "for sale by owner") for earnest money.
+Until closing, any earnest money actually belongs to you.
+Although your seller may not know this, the earnest money must go toward the buyer's closing expenses.
+Get an attorney or other neutral person who will hold the money or place it in a trust account until you close.
+Your purchase agreement should document where the funds go if the transaction fails.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.